Affordable telephoto lens: SIGMA AF APO TELE MACRO 400mm F5.6 HSM

 Work

 2. Remove the soldered signal flex cable from the mount.
-(Be careful not to get burned as the soldering iron will melt the connection)
+(Be careful not to burn yourself, as you will need to melt the solder at the connection point with a soldering iron.)

-3. Remove the screws on the EF mount side from the Sigma EF mount lens and remove the mount.
+3. Remove the screws on the EF-mount side of the Sigma EF-mount lens to remove the mount.

-5. Connect the SA mount removed in steps 1 and 2 to the flex cable coming out of the original EF mount lens in the same order.
-It is difficult to directly attach the flex cable to the mount, so it is easier to connect the mount and flex cable with a thin wire.
-If you attach it from the end, there will be one extra terminal, but don’t worry about it.
+5. Connect the SA mount removed in steps 1 and 2 to the flex cable coming from the original EF-mount lens in the same order.
+Since it is difficult to attach the flex cable directly to the mount, it is easiest to connect the mount and flex cable with a thin electrical wire.
+If you attach it from the end, one extra terminal will be left over, but don’t worry about it; it’s probably a ground.

-6. When you’re done, push the cable into the lens, attach the SA mount to the lens and screw it in.
-The screw holes are perfectly positioned so it was no trouble at all.
+6. Once you’re done, push the cable into the lens, attach the SA mount to the lens, and screw it in place.
+The screw holes even lined up perfectly, so it was a breeze.

-7. Now you can replace the Sigma EF mount lens with a Sigma SA mount lens.
+7. Now I can convert my Sigma EF-mount lens to a Sigma SA-mount lens.

-8. The remaining lens can be made into an EF mount lens, but there is a high possibility that the lens will not be recognized by Canon cameras due to the lens ROM problem*1, so I think it is a waste of time to do the work.
+8. I could convert the remaining lens to an EF-mount lens, but there’s a high chance that the lens won’t be recognized by Canon cameras due to a lens ROM issue, so I think it’s a waste of effort.

-*1: In the past, there were companies that made firmware (ROM) for third-party lenses by reverse engineering without the official permission of the camera manufacturer.
-Since they could not tolerate freeloading on cameras, camera manufacturers would determine whether the firmware (ROM) installed on the lens attached to the camera was genuine or not, and third-party lenses with non-genuine firmware would not work properly.
+• The lens ROM issue refers to the fact that in the past, some companies would reverse engineer lens firmware (ROM) for third-party lenses without official permission from the camera manufacturer.
+Camera manufacturers, unable to tolerate this kind of freeloading without paying license fees, would determine whether the firmware (ROM) installed on the lens was genuine, and third-party lenses with non-genuine firmware would malfunction.

 Specification